Are you looking for an honest SEOPress review? Or wondering if it’s good enough to use? If yes, then you’re at the correct place to know about it.

 Every time you optimize your content according to these results, you need to click on Refresh analysis.
 After which, it points out the analysis result as per the updated content.

-For carrying out off-page SEO, SEOPress seamlessly integrates with popular social media platforms.
+With SEOPress, you can find seamless integration with popular social media platforms.
 These platforms include Facebook, Instagram, Whatsapp, Pinterest, and LinkedIn.
 This enables your site preview to be optimized in such platforms as well.

 In the Social section, you can fill the content for your site preview on Facebook and Twitter.
 Here, you’re able to fill in the title, description, thumbnail, and upload an image.
 Accordingly, you get to see the preview of your post on those platforms.